Welding Programs in Denver, CO

-The welding programs at Front Range Community College are available on the Westminster and Larimer campuses.
-The Larimer campus, which is further away from Denver, offers classroom-based training.
+The welding programs at Front Range Community College are available on the Westminster, Brighton and Larimer campuses.
 The Westminster campus offers welding classes in conjunction with the Denver Pipefitters Union.
 In addition to those listed below, there's a 9-credit Welding Fundamentals certificate and a 41-credit Comprehensive Welding certificate program.

 Gas Tungsten Arc Welding (GTAW) Certificate

 This is a short certificate program offered at the Larimer and Westminster campuses.
 Students take courses in introductory and advanced GTAW and safety in welding.

 Oxyacetylene Welding Certificate

 This short certificate program has two courses totaling five credits.
 Students first take a course in safety, either welding safety or safety in manufacturing, and then one in allied cutting processes.

 Creative Metalworking Certificate

 Courses in this 28-credit certificate program include art appreciation, drawing, computer-aided drafting, safety in welding, tungsten inert gas (TIG) welding and allied cutting processes.
 Students also complete a capstone course and two electives, such as design, sculpture, blacksmithing, computer-aided drafting, Autodesk or SolidWorks.

 Shielded Metal Arc Welding (SMAW) Certificate